 This agreement does not restrict your movement on campus, location of housing or enrollment in courses.
 If you simultaneously participate in a program or activity or are currently attending the same academic course, it is expected that you will not make verbal contact unless otherwise required by the program, activity or course instructor.

 - You agree to avoid contacting each other until further notice.
 Both of you are to refrain from: (1) calling one another at any time; (2) sending via email/social media, campus mail or regular mail anything to one another; (3) contacting or communicating with one another, including through a third party, in any way at any time.
 If you wish to make contact, you must do so through the Office of Residential Life.

-- A No Communication Agreement is separate from a No Contact Directive in that is does not restrict a persons movement on campus and it is mutual, meaning all parties are expected to abide by the terms.
+- A no-communication agreement is separate from a no-contact directive in that is does not restrict a person's movement on campus and it is mutual, meaning that all parties are expected to abide by the terms.

 - Failure to comply with the agreement would result in further conduct charges and sanctions.

 Upon request, an individual may also seek a prompt review of the need for and/or terms of any other interim measure and accommodation that directly affects them by submitting a written request for review to the Title IX deputy coordinator or designee, providing the basis for that request and any evidence in support.